Skip to Content

 Challenge 3: Footprint

 A challenge for insurers, Feiter believes, because we want to be part of the solution, but also want to make a financial (less damage) and social impact.
-She asked the audience how to deal with customers who can't afford an electric vehicle?
+She asked the audience how to deal with customers who cannot afford an electric vehicle?

 Challenge 4: Opponent

-Three Chances
+Three chances

 1. Technology/Smart Cars